Manitobaine de la SLA

-The ALS Society of Canada has a policy around alternative treatments which clearly states that the society will assume no responsibility for treatments undertaken by a client without approval by a physician.
+The ALS Society of Manitoba has a policy around alternative treatments which clearly states that the society will assume no responsibility for treatments undertaken by a client without approval by a physician.

-As a unit of the ALS Society of Canada, we must adhere to this policy.
-However, ALS Society of Manitoba is interested in knowing what some of the “alternative treatments” being tried are, and whether clients feel that these treatments have been successful.
+However, the ALS Society of Manitoba is interested in knowing what some of the “alternative treatments” being tried are and whether clients feel that these treatments have been successful.
 We would like to gather this information and compile it so that all clients may have access to it.
 It is the choice of each client whether to pursue any of these treatments.

 Many of our clients here in Manitoba have indicated that this kind of information would be helpful recognizing that there is no known cure at this time, and that medications that may help can be costly and are often not on the “approved” lists of many insurance companies.

 If you have additional information that you feel would be useful or comments on this subject, please Contact Us.

 ALS/MND is not considered a rare disease.
 Approximately 3,000 Canadians currently live with ALS/MND.
 Two or three Canadians lose their battle to this devastating disease every day.
 In Manitoba, more than 430 people have ALS/MND at any one time.
 Between 5 and 10% of ALS/MND cases are found in the same families, meaning that they are “familial”, and are definitely linked genetically.
 But for the most part, diagnosis is sporadic and we don’t know how it is caused.